OpenEnergyPlatform/open-MaStR/docs/development.rst

 2. mastr_datapackage.json - updating the metadata for correct data description
 3. docs\_data\_raw\ - updating tables for correct online documentation

+You need to set up a new database with the adapted ORM structure locally to apply the changes after implementation.
+Your existing database won't reflect the changes.

 The issue `#351 <https://github.com/OpenEnergyPlatform/open-MaStR/issues/351>`_ in the open-mastr GitHub repo can serve as a process blueprint for future updates.